Westerman (musician): An Inbuilt Fault (2023)

-A Jackal’s Wedding (2025)
+A Jackal's Wedding (2025)

-Produced with Marta Salogni, A Jackal’s Wedding incorporates contributions from drummers Stella Mozgawa and James Krivchenia and foregrounds piano- and guitar-based songs that are more minimalist in composition than his earlier albums.
+Produced with Marta Salogni, A Jackal's Wedding incorporates contributions from drummers Stella Mozgawa and James Krivchenia and foregrounds piano- and guitar-based songs that are more minimalist in composition than his earlier albums.
 The album was written in Athens and recorded on the Greek island Hydra.
+It received acclaim upon release.

-Personal Life
+Personal life

 Westerman currently lives in Greece.
 He spent time during the pandemic in Italy, where his father lives.